-During on-site verification, the audit team verified that the audited food business operators were conducting microbiological testing and had identified all relevant criteria as they applied to their businesses.
-Neither food business operator had identified any unsatisfactory results as part of their own testing regimes.
+During on-site verification, the audit team verified that the audited food business operators were conducting microbiological testing and assessed whether or not they had identified all relevant criteria as they applied to their businesses.
+The small food business operator that was slicing cooked meat was conducting product testing for Listeria monocytogenes; however, they had not yet commenced environmental monitoring for Listeria monocytogenes.
+The food business operator had planned to conduct environmental monitoring in the months after the audit.5

+Neither food business operator had obtained any unsatisfactory results as part of their testing regimes.